Local Setup Source Repository

 .

-Update Pricing Cards
+Update Pricing Plans

-page to see the built-in pricing cards.
+page to view the built-in pricing data.

 Payment Testing